-4.2 Triangulation Algorithm
+Triangulation Algorithm

 Following distance computation we apply a triangulation method from two marks to obtain the position of the robot on the field.
 Triangulation results in a very precise position of the robot in a two dimensions plane.
-If a robot sees one landmark and can calculate the distance to this landmark, the robot could be anywhere in a circumference with origin in the landmark, and radio equal to the distance calculated.
-While a single is not sufficient for the robot to compute its actual position, recognizing two landmarks can already help compute a specific location from the intersection of two circumferences, as shown in Figure 7.
+If a robot sees one mark and can calculate the distance to this mark, the robot could be anywhere in a circumference with origin in the mark, and radio equal to the distance calculated.
+While a single is not sufficient for the robot to compute its actual position, recognizing two marks can already help compute a specific location from the intersection of two circumferences.
 Note that the robot could be in one of two intersection points in the circumferences.